GoPeaks.org | Mission

 First, from a business perspective, the existing practice of analytics lies in the advancement of data science (“what”) and software engineering (“how”), whereas the reasoning and logics of decision making (“why”) are relatively uninvolved.
 Big decisions are made on big reasons, rather than only big data or models.
 Prior to data and software is the understanding of a complex business problem, and articulation of it into a comprehensive analytic framework by considering multiple logics, perspectives, theories, and data sources.

-While analytics professionals do consult decision makers to develop their databases and models, the current practice in this interaction is relatively disconnected from the rising stock of knowledge in management- and social sciences.
+While analytics professionals do consult decision makers to develop their databases and models, the current practice is relatively disconnected from the rising stock of knowledge in management- and social sciences.

-GoPeaks will thus take on this task by organizing and presenting existing research findings as a common knowledge pool.
+GoPeaks will thus take on this task by organizing and presenting existing research findings as a common knowledge pool (e.g., a holistic network of causes-and-effects).
 There, business decision makers (and their supporting teams) can draw ideas and evidence for developing their reasoning frameworks ready for data analytics.

 GoPeaks seeks to (re)invent the incentives in its community to fill this gap.
 By organizing and synthesizing existing knowledge, mapping the complete knowledge frontiers, identifying knowledge gaps, and making this information highly accessible, this initiative seeks to form a shared knowledge navigation system to guide new knowledge creation activities.